Eschatologue/CM_wiki/docs/gameplay/phb/actions/options.md

 **Cost:** :rsc-action: Action

 The most common action to take in combat is the **Attack action**, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
 With this action, you make one melee or ranged attack.
-This action often requires you to make an :d20-attack: **Attack Roll** against the target's AC.
+This action often requires you to make an attack roll against the target's AC.

 Certain features, such as the Extra Attack feature of the fighter, allow you to make more than one attack with this action.